 4 Types Of HR Analytics Every HR Leader Must Know

 Human resource teams rely on different types of HR Analytics when they have to manage large, interconnected departments in the organization.
 HR analytics uses historical and present data to analyse employee turnover, performance, satisfaction, and engagement patterns.
-The insights help them boost employee productivity through strategic solutions, which ultimately benefits a company’s bottom line.
+The insights help them boost employee productivity through strategic solutions, which ultimately benefits the company’s productivity.

-As the top HR certification provider in India, we train beginners and working professionals on the latest HR practices, tools, and analytics for career growth.
-In this article, we can provide an in-depth understanding on different HR analytics types and their workplace applications.
+As the top HR certification provider in India, we provide hands-on HR analytics training to beginners and working professionals.
+This makes us the right authority to provide an in-depth understanding of different HR analytics types and their workplace applications.

 What Is HR Analytics?